IvanRublev/TwitterWall/README.md

 [![Build Status](https://travis-ci.org/IvanRublev/TwitterWall.svg?branch=master)](https://travis-ci.org/IvanRublev/TwitterWall) [![Coverage Status](https://coveralls.io/repos/github/IvanRublev/TwitterWall/badge.svg)](https://coveralls.io/github/IvanRublev/TwitterWall) ![Method TDD](https://img.shields.io/badge/method-TDD-blue) [![Uptime Robot ratio (7 days)](https://img.shields.io/uptimerobot/ratio/7/m783792183-0d609ad00cc5d32c7dcabce1)](https://tw.ivanrublev.me)

-A simple microservice to display posted and liked tweets of a person written in Elixir.
+A simple micro-service to display posted and liked tweets of a person written in Elixir.

 An instance of the app is deployed with Gigalixir on Google Cloud Platform and accessible on https://tw.ivanrublev.me.
 It displays last three posted + liked tweets from the [author's Twitter account](https://twitter.com/levvibraun).

 The app has an API endpoint accessible at `/api/tw.json` providing the requested number of tweets as html.
-A JWT key is required to call the endpoint, that can be provided on request.
-One example of the microservice usage is on the author's homepage on https://ivanrublev.me/#twitterwall
+A JWT key is required to call the endpoint.
+Short living one can be generated with `mix bearer_token` command.
+One example of the micro-service integration is on the author's homepage on https://ivanrublev.me/#twitterwall

+## Development

+To start your Phoenix server:

+  * Install dependencies with `mix setup`
+  * Start Phoenix endpoint with `mix phx.server`

+Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 ## Deployment